mohammadshahidbeigh/wavemall/README.md

-# Wave Mall Clothes
+# Wave Mall Store

 ![Screenshot_20230727_222927](https://github.com/MohammadShahidBeigh/Wave-Mall-Clothes/assets/85876937/03284440-760e-4492-a926-b4831da15176)

 ## Description

-Wave Mall Clothes is a fictional online shopping website for men's clothing.
+Wave Mall Store is a fictional online shopping website for men's clothing.
 This repository contains the HTML, CSS, and JavaScript code that builds the website.
 It provides a user interface for browsing and purchasing various clothing items.

 ## Table of Contents